wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

 # Creating the Project

 Right, let's get coding!
-First we'll create a new functions project using the dotnet runtime.
+To start we'll create a new Azure Functions project using the dotnet runtime.

 ```
 func init ContactCentre —dotnet --worker-runtime dotnet
 ```

 This will create a Function App project in the folder ContactCentre.
-Once created we need to first add a reference to the Vonage Nuget package and then we will create two functions that both have HTTP Triggers, one that is the Answer endpoint and the second that will be the Event endpoint.
-Change into the ContactCentre project folder and run:
+Next, we need to first add a reference to the Vonage Nuget package and then we will create three functions that all have HTTP Triggers; one that is the Answer endpoint and the second that will be the Event endpoint and the last that will be used to perform and action based on the option provided by the caller.
+Change into the ContactCentre project folder and run the code below.

 ```shell
 dotnet add package vonage